 A common condition in women that often goes untreated is adenomyosis.
 Women who have been diagnosed with adenomyosis are often presented with limited treatment options involving either surgery or hormone therapy.
 Many women tend to avoid treatment because they are scared of undergoing a major surgery, or don’t have the means to take off time for a long recovery.
 Thankfully, invasive surgery to treat adenomyosis symptoms is not your only option.

 Adenomyosis happens when the inner lining of your uterus, also known as endometrial tissue, grows into the muscular wall of your uterus.
 Even though the tissue has been displaced it continues to thicken, break down, and bleed during your menstrual cycle, which causes painful symptoms.
 Some of the symptoms associated with adenomyosis are painful periods, heavy bleeding during or in between your periods, or pressure and bloating in your stomach.

 You may be thinking that this sounds an awful lot like endometriosis, but adenomyosis and endometriosis are different conditions.
-The main difference between adenomyosis and endometriosis is where the endometrial tissue is displaced.
+The main difference is where the endometrial tissue is displaced.
 Endometriosis is a condition where tissue that should only be in the uterus grows outside of it and is found in other areas of the body.
 The most common locations for endometriosis are on your ovaries, fallopian tubes, or even organs not located in the pelvic area.
-Adenomyosis, as explained above, is caused by the tissue growing into the muscles in your uterus.

 Commonly Offered Treatment Options